Ministers' Building

-The Ministers' Building (ဝန်ကြီးများရုံး; also known as the Ministers' Office, today known as The Secretariat or Secretariat Yangon) was the administrative seat of British Burma, in downtown Yangon, Burma and is the spot where Aung San and eight cabinet ministers were assassinated.
+The Ministers' Building; officially the Ministers' Office (ဝန်ကြီးများရုံး), also known as The Secretariat (အတွင်းဝန်ရုံး) or Secretariat Yangon, was the administrative seat of British Burma, in downtown Yangon, Burma and is the spot where Aung San and eight cabinet ministers were assassinated.
 The British administration moved the office from Strand Road after administrative work increased greatly resulting in an urgent need to expand the cramped and poorly lit administration building.

 Location

 The building is situated on 6.5 ha.
 It takes up an entire city block with Anawrahta Road to the north, Theinbyu Road to the east, Maha Bandoola Road to the south and Bo Aung Kyaw Street to the west.
 It is about 1 km South East of Yangon Central Railway Station and 600 m east of the Sule Pagoda.

 Construction

 Double spiral staircase of the Ministers' Building.

 The Victorian-style building is made from red and yellow brick and constructed in a U-shape.
 Construction began in late 1889.
 The central building was completed in 1902, while the complex's eastern and western wings were finished in 1905, at the cost of Rs.2.5 million.
-Until 1972, the complex was called the Government Secretariat.The British assigned Henry Hoyne-Fox, executive engineer at government's public works the task of designing a sprawling new Victorian-style complex on 16 acres in Yangon.
+Until 1972, the complex was called the Government Secretariat.
+The British assigned Henry Hoyne-Fox, executive engineer at government's public works the task of designing a sprawling new Victorian-style complex on 16 acres in Yangon.